What Is a Nurse Residency Program?

 What to Look for in a Nurse Residency Program

-The hospital and the unit the nurse resident works for controls much of the nurse’s experience, duties, and work environment.
-Examples of units that offer nurse residency programs include the emergency department, operating room, and critical care unit.
+The hospital and the unit the nurse resident works for control much of the nurse’s experience, duties, and work environment.
+Examples of units that offer nurse residency programs include the emergency department, medical-surgical unit, and critical care unit.

-Nursing residency programs use program directors and instructors to teach nurse residents in the transitional period.
+Nursing residency programs use program directors and instructors to teach nurse residents during the transitional period.
 Then, preceptors, coaches, and program directors help nurse residents adjust to clinical experience in the integration phase.
+New nurses should ensure the length of their preceptorship is written into their contract to guarantee they have enough time for onboarding.

 Is a Nurse Residency Program Right for Me?

-Nurses who consider applying to a nurse residency program should think about whether they care more about their working conditions right now or their skill level in 5-10 years.
+Nurses considering applying to a nurse residency program should consider whether they care more about their working conditions or skill level and job satisfaction in 5-10 years.

-Nursing residency programs present challenges and limitations for new nurses, but for many, the knowledge and experience they gain can provide success and satisfaction in their career, which can make residency worth the effort.
+Nursing residency programs present challenges and limitations for new nurses.
+Still, for many, the knowledge and experience they gain can provide success and satisfaction in their career, making residency worth the effort.

 To find accredited nursing residency programs near you, search for schools: